muratk5n/thirdwave/en/README.md

 ---

-There will never be long-term unity, but if there are distinct ideologies in distinct parties around major issues, that will ease agreement on other things.

----

 The single-party, Washingon Consensus was so bad around 90s that Clinton could govern as a Southern Ronald Reagan, and Dubya could govern as Republican Bill Clinton.
 Then of course everybody is